dddrrreee/cs240lx-24spr/labs/7-digital-analyzer/README.md

 event 12: v=0, cycle=5995, err=5, toterr=48
 event 13: v=1, cycle=5996, err=4, toterr=52
 ```

+#### Extensions

+There are tons of extensions
+  - Cut as many cycles as possible from the interrupt code: the smaller
+    you make the round trip take the finer you can sample.
+(This is
+    one down side of the interrupt version: it can't sample nearly as
+    fast as the non-interrupt version).

+    You can inline all the code, likely eliminate all memory barriers
+    (make sure this is safe though), possibly ensure that you only get
+    one type of interrupt (i.e., no random GPU interrupts) so you can
+    eliminate all of these checks.

+    After doing the above, you could also use the "fast interrupt" mode
+    so you get more registers, potentially being able to write everything
+    in assembly so you don't have to save or restore anything.

+    Additionally, add pinnned virtual memory so you can add data caching
+    (for writeback).

+  - Change your code so that it can do record-replay and use that to
+    monitor how your pi controls the sonar device we gave out and then
+    replay the signal, checking that the code prints out the same values.

+  - Measure your light array, measure your software uart, measure you
+    IR and make sure they match.
+There will be some adjustment required,
+    so doing these will let you sand your code down into something useabel.

 -----------------------------------------------------------------
 ### Use page faults or watchpoints to get rid of the loop condition.